-

 What is clean data?

-Clean data is an aggregated set of data that is up to date, free of duplications, has no missing values in the set, consistent in formatting and labeling, and is free of numerical outliers that could skew analysis.
+Clean data is an aggregated set of data that is up to date, free of duplications and structural errors, has no missing values in the set, consistent in formatting and labeling, and is free of numerical outliers that could skew analysis.
 Because if you start the data analytics process with messy data, you’re going to get messy results.
-Basically, clean data is accurate and ready to analyze.
+Basically, 'clean' means accurate data that's ready to analyze.

 Working with clean and high quality data sets means that you can trust your reports and dashboards and the insights you derive.